SamuraiDangyo/Eucalyptus/README.md

 # Overview
-Eucalyptus, a KPK Bitbases generator
+Eucalyptus is a KPK bitbases generator

 ## About
-These bitbases tells whether a position is a draw or not.
+These KPK bitbases tells whether a position is a draw or not.
 Nothing else.

-Generate bitbases and include them on your program :
+Generate the bitbases and include them on your program :

 ```
 make clean all generate